 Mountains of the North: Doi Angkhang and Doi Inthanon

-Doi Angkhang and Doi Inthanon are our two favorite mountains in North Thailand.
+Doi Angkhang and Doi Inthanon are our two favourite mountains in North Thailand.
 They have many things in common but also differ in some respects.
-In the following article we reflect on strong points and weak points.
+In the following article, we reflect on strong points and weak points.

-Because of the distance a day tour from Chiang Mai to Doi Angkhang few people visit Angkhang on a day tour.
+Because of the distance, a day tour from Chiang Mai to Doi Angkhang few people visit Angkhang on a day tour.
 They either visit the mountain on the way to somewhere else (Fang, Chiang Rai or somewhere else) or they used to stay overnight on Angkhang at the Angkhang Nature Resort or one of the guesthouses.
-With the closure of all accommodation last April to stay overnight at Angkhang is now only possible on the camping ground, about 5 kms from Ban Khum on the road to Fang.
+With the closure of all accommodation, last April to stay overnight at Angkhang is now only possible on the camping ground, about 5 km from Ban Khum on the road to Fang.

-What do these popular mountains have in common?
+What do these famous mountains have in common?

-1) Both mountains are located in national parks.
-Doi Inthanon National Park is named after the mountain of the same name.
+1) Both mountains are in national parks.
 Doi Angkhang is part of the Doi Pha Hom Pok National Park.
-With 2296 meters Doi Pha Hom Pok is Thailand’s second highest mountain.
+With 2296 meters Doi Pha Hom Pok is Thailand’s second-highest mountain.

-2)Both mountains have hilltribe communities: Doi Inthanon has Karen and Hmong villages, Doi Angkhang has a Palong and a Black Lahu village.
+2)Both mountains have hill tribe communities: Doi Inthanon has Karen and Hmong villages, Doi Angkhang has a Palong and a Black Lahu village.
 On Angkhang there are also several Chinese villages.
 Most of these people are descendants of KMT troops that took refuge in Thailand.
-These villages really ooze a very different atmosphere.
+These villages ooze a very different atmosphere.

 3) Both mountains have a Royal Project, albeit a bit different from each other.
-The Angkhang Agricultural Station is perhaps the largest Royal Project in the country, covering 318 ha.
-It was established in 1979.
+Founded in 1979, the Angkhang Agricultural Station is perhaps the largest Royal Project in the country, covering 318 ha.
 The Doi Inthanon Royal Project was established in the same year and is significantly smaller.

 1)Doi Inthanon is the highest mountain of the country.

-3)Doi Inthanon is a very popular destination and attracts hundreds of tourists on a daily basis, especially in the cool season.
+3)Doi Inthanon is a trendy destination and attracts hundreds of tourists daily, especially in the cold season.

 1)Doi Angkhang has that remote feeling that Doi Inthanon lacks.
-As we wrote earlier, visiting Doi Ankghang from Chiang Mai on a day tour makes no sense.
+As we wrote earlier, visiting Doi Angkhang from Chiang Mai on a day tour makes no sense.
 It is just too far.

 3)Not many people visit Doi Angkhang.
-The recent closure of all accommodation in Baan Khum, where the entrance to the Royal Project is located, will have an effect on the amount of visitors.
+The recent closure of all accommodation in Baan Khum, where the entrance to the Royal Project is, will affect the number of visitors.